saakshipatel/moments/README.md

 11. **Commit Your Changes**

-   Check what files will be committed git status
+   Check what files will be committed <br>
+   git status

    # Make sure google-credentials.json is NOT in the list
    # If it appears, add to .gitignore first

-   git add .
+   git add . <br>
-   git commit -m "Add ML-powered alt text and image search using Google Cloud Vision API" git push origin main
+   git commit -m "Add ML-powered alt text and image search using Google Cloud Vision API" <br>
+   git push origin main <br>
-   Get your commit hash:
+   Get your commit hash: <br>
    bashgit log -1 --format="%H"